-SWOT Analysis Strengths Iran boasts high numbers of skilled graduates in technical fields such as engineering, construction and science.
-The transport network offers good internal and cross-border connections, and is currently able to meet the country's supply chain needs.
-The banking sector is relatively well developed, allowing extension of finance and credit to citizens.
-A well established intelligence agency and robust counter-terrorist capabilities deter attacks in most areas of the country.
-Weaknesses Costs of employment are increases because the Iranian Labour Code affords workers a high level of protection and generous benefits.
-The costs of inland transportation, as well as the risk of congestion and traffic accidents disrupting supply chains, is raised due to reliance on the road network as the dominant freight mode.
-There is widespread corruption and heavy handed censorship, which will pose unforeseeable operational costs and limit business activities.
-The expansion of IS in Iraq poses a significant risk to Iran's security.
-Opportunities The literacy rate of the labour force is increasing as the benefits of investment in primary school education are filtering through.
-The development of road and rail connections with Iran's neighbours highlights the country's potential to develop into key transit point for East-West trade.
-Lack of external demand means that those who can invest in Iran are rewarded with cheap resources.
-Relaxing of sanctions is resulting in greater foreign direct investment inflows.
+- Iran boasts high numbers of skilled graduates in technical fields such as engineering, construction and science. - The transport network offers good internal and cross-border connections, and is currently able to meet the country's supply chain needs. - The banking sector is relatively well developed, allowing extension of finance and credit to citizens. - A well established intelligence agency and robust counter-terrorist capabilities deter attacks in most areas of the country.

+- Costs of employment are increases because the Iranian Labour Code affords workers a high level of protection and generous benefits. - The costs of inland transportation, as well as the risk of congestion and traffic accidents disrupting supply chains, is raised due to reliance on the road network as the dominant freight mode. - There is widespread corruption and heavy handed censorship, which will pose unforeseeable operational costs and limit business activities. - The expansion of IS in Iraq poses a significant risk to Iran's security.

+- The literacy rate of the labour force is increasing as the benefits of investment in primary school education are filtering through. - The development of road and rail connections with Iran's neighbours highlights the country's potential to develop into key transit point for East-West trade. - Relaxing of sanctions is resulting in greater foreign direct investment inflows. - There is potential to combat the drug supply into Europe through programmes in Iran.

+SWOT Analysis - Continued

-SWOT Analysis - Co ontinued There is potential to combat the drug supply into Europe through programmes in Iran.
-Threats The availability of highly skilled labour is restricted as the brain drain results in an exodus of technically qualified workers.
-The risk of electricity and water shortages will be enhanced due to growth in energy- and water-intensive agricultural, mining and manufacturing industries.
-Lax intellectual property protection carries the threat of patent theft, fraud or infringement, leading to profit losses.
-There is a risk of domestic hostility towards Westerners, triggered by international political events.
+- The availability of highly skilled labour is restricted as the brain drain results in an exodus of technically qualified workers. - The risk of electricity and water shortages will be enhanced due to growth in energyand water-intensive agricultural, mining and manufacturing industries. - Lax intellectual property protection carries the threat of patent theft, fraud or infringement, leading to profit losses. - Even if sanctions are lifted, the difficult operating environment in Iran, typified by high taxes and widespread corruption, will continue to deter investors.